• Careers Home

 • Demonstrates accountability for implementing policies related to safe and effective administration of medications.

-• Assesses patient safety needs and implements appropriate strategies (fall precautions, infection control, and suicide risk patient identification) to minimize risk and seeks guidance when needed.
+• Evaluates the application of safety strategies (fall precautions, infection control, suicide risk patient identification) on the unit and initiates appropriate action to minimize risk.

 Leadership

-• Demonstrates accountability for own professional practice, including progress toward achievement of annual goals with guidance.
+• Demonstrates accountability for own professional practice, including progress toward achievement of annual goals.

 Rush is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, and other legally protected characteristics.